Phonics: Russia

-According to a 1998 report in The Baltimore Sun, there is some debate in the Russian Federation about phonics vs. whole language, however Olga Viktorovna Pronina, an author and teacher in Moscow, allegedly said that today, most teachers in Russia would tell you they use phonics.
+According to a 1998 report in The Baltimore Sun, at the time, there was some debate in Russia about phonics versus whole language.
+According to one supervisor of a primary education centre at the time, most teachers in Russia would have suggested that they use phonics.

-The 2016 international PISA study states that the method widely used now to teach reading in the Russian Federation was developed by the famous psychologist Daniil Elkonin in the 1960s.
+The 2016 international PISA study states that the method widely used to teach reading in the Russian Federation was developed by the famous psychologist Daniil Elkonin in the 1960s.
 It says, "students learn to define the sequence of sounds in a word and characterize each sound ... acquiring the knowledge of the phonetic system at an early stage" and "become better familiarized with the skills of reading".